Alchymic Quartet

 Alchymic Quartet is a string quartet by Graham Waterhouse composed in 2022, inspired by chemical experiments of his teacher Andrew Szydlo at Highgate School.
 It was premiered in Gilching and Munich, in celebration of the composer's 60th birthday, with Szydlo attending and performing.

 History

-In 2022, Waterhouse composed Alchymic Quartet in the autumn of 2022, inspired by his high school chemistry teacher Andrew Szydlo.
-When Waterhouse was a boy student at the school, and a cellist in the school orchestra, he approached the teacher who played violin and viola to make music together.
+Waterhouse composed Alchymic Quartet in the autumn of 2022, inspired by his Highgate School chemistry teacher Andrew Szydlo.
+When Waterhouse was a student at the school, and a cellist in the school orchestra, he approached the teacher who played violin and viola to make music together.

-He invited Szydlo to the concerts celebrating his 60ths birthday in 2022, and Szyidlo not only came, but also perform chemical experiments alongside the world premiere of the music on 4 November 2022, and gave a speech (in German) at the main concert the following day.
+He invited Szydlo to the concerts celebrating his 60th birthday in 2022, and Szydlo not only came, but also performed chemical experiments alongside the world premiere of the music on 4 November 2022, and gave a speech (in German) at the main concert the following day.

 Structure and music

 The work is structured in four movements with the titles naming chemical experiments, which are ideally performed at the same time.